Beaver Creek Wildlife Education Center

 14. Birds counted must be alive, wild, and unrestrained.
 Nests, eggs, feathers, pellets or other artifacts do not count as birds.

-16. Teams may go birding anywhere within Beaver Creek State Park or Beaver Creek State Forest as long as it is open to the public.
-PLEASE respect all homeowners & private property that may fall within park boundaries.
+16. Teams may go birding anywhere within the assigned birding areas as long as it is open to the public.
+PLEASE respect all homeowners & private property that may fall within these boundaries.
 Do not point binoculars, scopes or cameras at private homes or property.
 Do not use or block driveways.

 17. Each team must submit a final checklist of birds observed using an official Bird Bonanza checklist in order to be eligible for any awards.
 Final check-in on the second day of the event concludes at 5:30pm.